-Celebrating its 25th anniversary, the Nature Trust has protected more than 14,000 acres of special places across Nova Scotia.
-The 114 protected areas entrusted to its care provide refuge for nature, and irreplaceable wild spaces for people to experience and explore nature too.
+The Nature Trust has protected more than 16,000 acres of special places across Nova Scotia.
+The protected areas entrusted to its care provide refuge for nature, and irreplaceable wild spaces for people to experience and explore nature too.

 Every land conservation success depends on charitable donations from the community.
 With Gifts of Nature, Nova Scotians can help to protect our most special places, as a gift to the people they care about, to generations to come, and a gift to nature too.